 (1) The tract of land has not been previously subdivided as an administrative subdivision or a lot that has been previously split under the lot split procedures in the 1979 subdivision regulations, Ord.
 947;

 (2) The subdivision does not involve the dedication of full-width streets;

-(3) The subdivision involves the replatting, consolidation or development of one or more lots into not more than four lots;
+(3) The subdivision involves the replatting, consolidation or development of one or more lots into not more than eight lots;

 (4) The subdivision would not require the vacation of any occupied utility easements; and

 (5) In the opinion of the Zoning Administrator, the plat is not contrary to the Comprehensive Plan or other plans for the area.

 (B) Administrative application for administrative subdivision approval.
 An application for an administrative subdivision approval shall be submitted to the Zoning Administrator.
 The following shall be submitted with the application: